 Do I need to register the eSIM with my passport?

 eSIM usually wins.
-Roaming from your Spanish operator can cost between €10 and €20 per day outside the European Union, while a travel eSIM offers data at a much lower price and activates in 1 minute.
-In addition, you avoid surprise bills when returning from a long trip.
+Roaming with your Spanish operator outside the European Union skyrockets daily, while a travel eSIM offers a much more contained cost and activates in 1 minute.
+Furthermore, you avoid surprise bills upon returning from a long trip; it's advisable to check the current price with your operator before comparing.

 Conclusion